-If the object is in library QSYS.

-For save files, the server only saves the descriptions when you specify the SAVFDTA(\NO) parameter on the save command.
-For other objects that the server only saves descriptions for, see Table 22 on page 56.

-- Use the RSTCFG command to restore these objects. - Edit descriptions and configuration lists reside only in library QSYS. - The SAVSAVFDTA command saves only the contents of save files. - Use the RSTUSRPRF command to restore user profiles.
+- If the object is in library QSYS. - For save files, the server only saves the descriptions when you specify the SAVFDTA(\NO) parameter on the save command.
+For other objects that the server only saves descriptions for, see Table 21 on page 60. - Use the RSTCFG command to restore these objects. - Edit descriptions and configuration lists reside only in library QSYS. - The SAVSAVFDTA command saves only the contents of save files. - Use the RSTUSRPRF command to restore user profiles.
 Use the RSTAUT command to restore authorities after you restore the objects that you need.
-The server restores authorization lists and authority holders when you use the RSTUSRPRF USRPRF(\ALL) command and parameter. - If there are save files in the library, the server saves the save file data by default. - 8 Mail and SRM data consists of internal object types. - Table 16 on page 45 shows which IBM-supplied libraries that you cannot save with the SAVLIB command. - You can only save block special files when they are not mounted.
+The server restores authorization lists and authority holders when you use the RSTUSRPRF USRPRF(\ALL) command and parameter. - If there are save files in the library, the server saves the save file data by default. - 8 Mail and SRM data consists of internal object types. - Table 15 on page 49 shows which IBM-supplied libraries that you cannot save with the SAVLIB command. - You can only save block special files when they are not mounted. - When a printer device description is saved, the associated output queue located in library QUSRSYS is not saved.